Deva0715/workshop/README.md

-# 🎓 Workshop: Getting Started with Ollama & Running LLaMA Models
+# Workshop: Getting Started with Ollama & Running LLaMA Models

 Welcome to our hands-on workshop!
 This guide walks you through installing **Ollama**, running **LLaMA models**, customizing behavior, and backing up results — all beginner-friendly!

 ---

-## 🎤 Self Introduction

-### 👨‍💻 SK.
-Muneer – *Tech Guide*

-Hello everyone!
-I’m SK.
-Muneer, a passionate technology educator and AI enthusiast.
-I specialize in making complex technologies approachable and hands-on.
-Today, I’ll guide you through using **Ollama** and **LLaMA** models to build powerful AI applications.

-### 👩‍💻 Aishwarya – *Clarity Coach*

-Hi there!
-I’m Aishwarya — a software engineer and advocate for open-source learning.
-I focus on simplifying technical concepts so anyone can explore and innovate with AI.
-We’re here to ensure you get real results with practical demos, not just theory.

----

-## 🧽 Table of Contents
+## Table of Contents

 1. [What is Ollama?](#what-is-ollama)
 2. [Why Use Ollama?](#why-use-ollama)